rackerlabs/technical-blog/_posts/2019-10-18-five-benefits-of-moving-to-salesforce-lightning.md

 Change can be daunting, even when you know you’re moving toward a better solution.
 As a Salesforce administrator, you probably know that it’s in your organization’s best interest to make the leap from Salesforce Classic to Lightning.
-The challenge is &mdash; how can you sell this critical step to your superiors and to your team at large?
+The challenge is &mdash; how can you sell this critical step to your superiors and your team?

-As you work on developing the perfect pitch, incorporate these top five reasons for transitioning to Salesforce Lightning.
+Here are the top five reasons for transitioning to Salesforce Lightning.

 #### Greater productivity

-In mid-2018, Salesforce released a [Forrester Consulting study](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that showcased one of the greatest benefits of moving to the Lightning experience: enhanced productivity.
-The study found that the combination of a newer interface and forward-thinking tools, such as Salesforce Einstein, make it easier for users to accelerate existing processes.
+In mid-2018, Salesforce released a [Forrester Consulting study](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that identified increased productivity as one of the greatest benefits of moving to the Lightning experience.
+The study found that the combination of a newer interface and forward-thinking tools like Salesforce Einstein, made it easier for users to accelerate existing processes.

-In fact, [the study revealed](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that in IT departments that have transitioned to Lightning, measurable productivity has increased “by up to 25 percent and [has cut] time-to-market for applications nearly in half.”
+In fact, [the study revealed](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that IT departments that transitioned to Lightning increased measurable productivity “by up to 25 percent and [has cut] time-to-market for applications nearly in half.”

 #### Saved time and dollars

-Along with significant jumps in work productivity, the Forrester study also showcased Lightning’s ability to trim costs and save valuable working hours.
-Over the course of the 3-year economic impact study, it was shown that Salesforce Lightning can save “end users in sales organizations more than an hour a week in productivity.”
+The Forrester study also showcased Salesforce Lightning’s ability to trim costs and save valuable working hours.
+The 3-year economic impact study showed Salesforce Lightning can save “end users in sales organizations more than an hour a week in productivity.”
 Moreover, because there is significantly less turnover in developer roles, some organizations saved more than $165,000 in hiring costs alone.

 #### Third party integrations and customizations

 The Salesforce Lightning framework makes it easier than ever for developers to create modern Salesforce apps.
-As a result of this advancement, integration to various third party apps becomes much more accessible for administrators and developers alike.
+As a result, integration with various third party apps becomes much more accessible for administrators and developers.

-With Lightning, it’s also possible to add custom components to the interface.
+Lightning also makes it possible to add custom components to the interface.
 These customization options create an improved opportunity for personalization that didn’t previously exist in Salesforce Classic.

 #### Modernized user interface